cs3org/wopibridge/README.md

 # WOPI Bridge

+**This repo and its functionality has been merged in the [WOPI server](https://github.com/cs3org/wopiserver) repo, therefore it is now frozen.**

 This is a proof-of-concept WOPI bridge server, currently only targeting CodiMD, to allow bridging it to a WOPI-enabled EFSS service like ownCloud or CERNBox.
 It uses the private REST API of CodiMD, which will be hopefully made public and complete in the future.
 The approach is generic to allow for extending the concept to other Office-like applications exposing a minimal load/save REST API.

 ## What works